 Expiration Date of Entry Visa

 The validity period shown in a non-immigrant visa relates only to the period during which it may be used in making application for admission into the United States; it does not indicate the length of time one may spend in the United States.
 Some visas are valid for several years, while others are valid only for a few months or weeks.
 The visa stamp in your passport allows you to enter the United States and may expire after your arrival in the country.
 Once you have entered the United States to begin your studies, you will be concerned with this particular expiration date only when you expect to travel outside the U.S. If you wish to re-enter the country and your visa has expired, you must apply for a new entry visa at a U.S. consulate or embassy abroad (except when traveling to Canada.
 See note about Travel to Canada).
-Entry visas are issued only outside the U.S. You must consult with the Center for Global Education before traveling outside of the United States (see Travel Abroad).
+Entry visas are issued only outside the U.S. You must consult with the Office of International Recruitment and Admission before traveling outside of the United States (see Travel Abroad).

 D/S: Duration of Status notation